christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 5. Timeline: The Proto-Indo-European (Aryan) Hegemony
 6. Key Historical Figures & Their Aliases\
    6.1 The Primordial Patriarch: Ateas the Scythian\
-   6.2 Later Dragon Bloodline Descendants
+   6.2 Later Dragon Bloodline Descendants\

 **Part 2: The Asii Satrapy System**

 7. The Asii Satrapies: A Comprehensive Directory
 8. The Dragon Cult\
-   8.1 The Swastika
+   8.1 The Swastika\

 **Part 3: The Alexandrian Synthesis**

 9. The Alexandrian School\
    9.1 Serapis Cult\
-   9.2 Judaism\
+   9.2 Religion as an Operating System for the Ancient World 9.3 Judaism\
-   9.3 Location of Ancient Jerusalem (Hiero-Solyma)\
+   9.4 Location of Ancient Jerusalem (Hiero-Solyma)\
-   9.4 Modern Jews
+   9.5 Modern Jews\

 **Part 4: The Bosphoran Connection**